Arthur Talmage Abernethy: Journalism and activism

+The Jew a Negro

+In 1910 Abernathy published, The Jew a Negro: Being a Study of the Jewish Ancestry from an Impartial Standpoint.
+The book argues Jews are essentially of African descent.
+Abernathy claims, citing his own research as well as “ethnology” and “Scriptural proofs,” that ancient Jews intermarried and mixed extensively with African peoples and that there are few substantial difference between Jewish and “Negro” peoples.
+He argued that as Jews migrated to more temperate climates, their skin color lightened and they began to gain social and economic success, but that their fundamental racial connection to Black people persisted.

+The book contends that Jews of Abernathy's time displayed similarities to Black people not only in physical characteristics but also in “habits and tendencies.”
+Abernathy’s work was part of a broader, now discredited, early 20th-century literature that attempted to associate Jews with African ancestry based on pseudoscience.

+This viewpoint has been cited as evidence, especially within Black Hebrew Israelite movements, of the direct descent of African Americans from ancient Israelites.
+Abernathy’s thesis and similar works have been widely criticized by historians and the mainstream Jewish community as being based on flawed and prejudiced interpretations.

 Later life and poet laureateship

 Abernethy turned to the ministry later in life, becoming pastor of several churches including First Methodist Church, Belmont, New York; a church in Cincinnati, Ohio; and just prior to retirement, Asheville Christian Church.
 He returned to North Carolina, becoming mayor of the town of Rutherford College for a time and a magistrate.
 As magistrate and later, Justice of the Peace, he frequently filed his reports with the Clerk of Court in verse.

 Throughout his life, Abernethy wrote many books and had many poems published.
 By his own account, he had written 50 books and over 3,000 poems.
 Abernethy was close friends with North Carolina Governor R. Gregg Cherry who appointed him to the poet laureate position in November 1948.
 Originally, the term of office was supposed to last only a few weeks—until the end of Cherry's governorship—but Abernethy was reappointed by the next governor, William Kerr Scott, remaining in the post until Governor William B. Umstead appointed James Larkin Pearson.
 It is notable that even though he was named poet laureate, Abernethy had never published any poetry in book form.

 Abernethy died in Asheville, North Carolina on May 15, 1956, and is buried at Rutherford College Cemetery.